-Chinese criminal groups continue to represent a threat relating to the production of raw materials for banknote counterfeits as well as for coin counterfeits.
-The number of counterfeits seized in circulation having a deceptive hologram (the majority of which has been confirmed to be originating from China) increased from 22 000 in 2013 to 86 000 in 201910, representing 16.9% of the total.
-The Chinese origin of these holograms have been confirmed by a number of successful police operations conducted in EU Member States11.
+Chinese counterfeiters continue to represent a threat relating to the production of raw materials for banknote counterfeits as well as for coin counterfeits.
+The number of counterfeits seized in and before circulation having a deceptive hologram (the majority of which has been confirmed to be originating from China) increased from 22 000 in 2013 to 100 000 in 2021, representing 16.9% of the total.
+The Chinese origin of these holograms have been confirmed by a number of successful police operations conducted in EU Member States.
+In April 2021, the German customs seized 1.032 holograms for various denominations of the euro banknotes stocked in a shipment coming from China.